tahonermann/text_view/README.md

 ```

 # Usage
-[Text_view] is currently a header-only library.
-To use it in your own code,
+To use [Text_view] in your own code, perform a build and installation as
-add include paths for the `text_view/include` and [cmcstl2] installation
+described above, add include paths for the `text_view/include` and [cmcstl2]
+installation locations, add a library search path for the `text_view/lib`
-locations, and include the `text_view` header file:
+directory, include the `text_view` header file in your sources, and link the
+[text_view] library with your executable.

 ```C++
 #include <experimental/text_view>